theluker/codeigniter-freshdesk/README.md

 # codeigniter-freshdesk

-A Freshdesk Library for CodeIgniter.
+A Freshdesk Library for the CodeIgniter PHP Framework.

 ### Using The Library